Red-Hat-SE-RTO/workshops/exercises/norfolk_southern_workshop/2.3-build-custom-ee/README.md

     * Click **Launch**

 ### Step 2 - Create custom EE with RHEL System Roles collection
+By running **Linux / Setup Builder**, we installed Ansible Builder on our control node.
+So let's get to our ansible-1 (control node) terminal and finish configuring how we want our custom execution environment built, build the EE, push it to PAH, then pull it into Automation Controller from the PAH.

 #### 2.1 - Access Terminal